Anusandhan (1981 film)

-The film is remembered for the classic songs "Haye Wo Pardesi",“Apne Pyar Ke Sapne Sach Hue” and “Kaliram Ka Khul Gaya Pol”.
+For the Bengali film, Bachchan himself dubbed his own voice, whereas he learned the lingual pronunciation from Prabhat Roy and Jaya Bhaduri, his wife.
+The film is remembered for the classic songs "Haye Re Pora Banshi, "Amar Swapno Je" and "Phete Gelo Kaliramer Dhol".
 The first song was remade by the Bombay Bicycle Club and the second was used in the international song Funky Bijou Anthem.